ua-gist-open-source/postgis-osm-load/README.md

-# Assignment: PostGIS II - OSM Data Load - PostGIS
+# Assignment: PostGIS - OSM Data Load
-## Worth: 60 points
+## Worth: 50 points
-## Due: Saturday, April 27, 11:59pm

 ## Background
 _[OpenStreetMap](https://www.openstreetmap.org) (aka OSM) is a map of the world, created by people like you and free to use under an open license._ In this lab you are going to download the OSM data for the state of Arizona and load it into a
 PostGIS Database.

+## Deliverables
+- A file named `import.cmd` (or `import.sh` for linuz/osx users) in a `osm` branch with a Pull Request to merge with master.
+- A screenshot of QGIS showing the OSM layers loaded from PostGIS, zoomed into Tucson.

+`import.cmd` (or `import.sh` for linux/mac users) should contain all commands used to import the data into PostgreSQL.
+In practice, this file would be a functioning shell script that could be re-used to perform the full data import from the  unzipped shapefile to having fully populated tables in PostgreSQL.

+## Prerequisites
+Postgresql with PostGIS should be installed.

 ### OpenStreetMap Data Model
 Read about the OSM Data Model at [https://labs.mapbox.com/mapping/osm-data-model/](https://labs.mapbox.com/mapping/osm-data-model/).
 OSM Treats the world as vectors, specifically using the terminology `nodes`, `ways`, and `relations`.
 It does not map perfectly to the `points`, `lines`, and `polygons` models that you are used to.
 The model is also somewhat loosely defined and classes of entities such as roads are separated logically into different groups.
 Instead, they are represented by special attributes.
 Translating these entities to spatial layers requires a bit of work.

-## Assignment
-Deliverables:

-1) A file named `import.cmd` in a `osm` branch with a Pull Request to merge with master.
-2) A screenshot of QGIS showing the OSM layers loaded from PostGIS, zoomed into Tucson.

-`import.cmd` should contain all commands used to import the data into PostgreSQL.
-In practice, this file would be a functioning shell script that could be re-used to perform the full data import from the unzipped shapefile to having fully populated tables in PostgreSQL.

 ### Download OpenStreetMap Arizona data